 Regular following of both Vietnamese and World News is a must.
-World Scholar's Cup, Vietnamese Debate Club, Business Enterprise Club or MUN ECAs as well as Student Council are also very beneficial.
+There are geography-related events happening throughout the year, which students are encouraged to take part in.
 Students should read widely and study the topics covered after every lesson.